69 Big Break Road

-Open by registration for information and walk-through.
+VC hours: Wednesday through Sunday, 10am-4pm.
+Open for information and walk-through.
 Limited exhibit access.

 Big Break Regional Shoreline is a part of the great 1150-square-mile Sacramento-San Joaquin River Delta.
 The water flowing past Big Break through the Sacramento and San Joaquin-the State's two greatest rivers-drains half of California and creates the largest estuarine environment on the Pacific coast.
 This area is also referred to as the "Inland Coast."